NiyaShao/ISSM-Documentation/docs/using-issm/miscellaneous/organizer.md

    no step
 ```

-### Organizing steps in a model run
+### Organizing steps in constructing an ISSM model

 After the organizer is created, it can associate step names (strings) to each id in the `steps` array.

-To perform a step in the model using an organizer, call the function `perform`.
-The `perform` function will take in the organizer and a string as the name of the step.
-The function will advance the current step ID by 1 and associate the step name with this ID.
-If the current step ID doesn’t exist, then the current step ID will be set to 1, and ID 1 will be associated with the step name.
-The function will return true if
+To set up the model using an organizer, call the `perform` function with two arguments: the organizer and the step's name (a string).
+When called, `perform(org, step_name)` increments the current step ID by 1 and associates the provided step name (a string) with that ID.
+If no current step ID exists yet, it initializes the current step ID to 1 and associates the provided step name with ID 1.

+The function returns true only if both of the following conditions are met:
-- the step name has not been used in any `perform` functions before, and
+- The step name has never been used in a previous call to perform.
-- the `steps` array used to create the organizer contains the step ID.
+- The organizer's steps array (provided when the organizer was created) contains the assigned step ID.

 For example, the following code will map id 1 to string 'Mesh'.
 If the `steps` array used to create the organizer contains 1, then `perform(org, ‘Mesh’)` will return True, and the code inside the if block will be performed.
 If the `steps` does not contain 1, then the code will be skipped.